 The Annual General Meeting shall include such business as the Trustee Board shall decide, but must include a report on the Society’s activities, a report on the annual accounts, any elections that are required in accordance with bye-laws 3.1, 3.4 and 12.5 and any other voting or non-voting business.

-Only those Members of the Society who have submitted a written request to the Trustee Board which has been received at the Society’s registered office 10 working days before the date of the General Meeting and which specifies the position for which they wish to stand shall be eligible to stand for election.
-If no eligible candidate has been nominated before the time limit then the first nomination which would be eligible but for it being submitted late shall be accepted.

 Each Member of the Society who is present and in good standing shall have one vote on any voting business, including any elections.
 Any other voting shall be by show of hands unless the chair of the meeting determines that a ballot is required.

 Each valid candidate for a contested election at an Annual General Meeting shall have the opportunity to submit a summary which will be distributed to members in advance of the meeting.